MileHacker Logo

 • Many hotels, restaurants, ski lifts close during 'zwischensaison' (April-May, November).

-• Check specific opening dates for attractions if traveling in shoulder periods.
+• Check specific opening times for attractions if traveling in shoulder periods.

 Major Public Holidays